 A: Applications are typically due in late January/February of each year.

 Q: What does the application/discernment process include?

-A: Applications will be reviewed by Episcopal Church staff and all applicants invited to continue the process will attend a discernment retreat in mid-February.
+A: Applications will be reviewed by Episcopal Church staff and all applicants invited to continue the process will attend a discernment retreat in late February/March.
 The retreat is a time for applicants to come together and engage in conversations about discernment, mission, and the calling to serve God overseas.
 There are opportunities to speak with YASC alumni and staff, to learn about specific ministries around the Anglican Communion, and ask questions.
 The retreat includes one-on-one conversations as well as small and larger group conversations.
 It is a time of mutual discernment for the applicant and the Mission Personnel Office.

 Following the discernment retreat, the Mission Personnel Office will work on placement arrangements for accepted applicants.
 During this time, YASC candidates will work on fundraising and preparing for their placements.
 All candidates must attend a two-week cross-cultural orientation session, usually held in June.

 A: The two-week missionary orientation is facilitated by the Mission Personnel Office and is a mandatory part of the YASC program.
 During the orientation, candidates will prepare for cross-cultural life and work.
 Topics of discussion include, but are not limited to, guidelines and expectations for missionary service, the history of mission in The Episcopal Church and the Anglican Communion, region-specific information, cross-cultural communication, and security, health, and wellness overseas.